nktnet1/sync-request-curl/ROADMAP.md

   `then-request` features that map directly to the synchronous in-process
   architecture: HTTP-aware in-memory caching and function-valued GET retry and retry-delay policies with one-based attempt context.
+- `v1.0.28-retry-cache-ordering.patch` moves GET retry below the cache layer on each redirect hop, matching the effective upstream request ordering.
+Cache hits bypass retry policy, cache writes happen after retry completion, and a failing redirected hop is retried without replaying earlier hops.
+It also records the remaining strict Node.js parity findings and the intentional GET/DELETE/HEAD request-body difference.

 Do not replace these behaviours with a response-body-only cache or move retry